revaturelabs/interviewquestions/InterviewSpecificQuestions/BehavioralQuestions/BehavioralQues.md

 ---------------

-18. Describe a time when you had to earn someone's respect/what did that take.
+18.Describe a time when you had to earn someone's respect/what did that take.

 <details markdown="1">
 <summary> Show Answer </summary>